arnoldJabea/adopt-me/README.md

-Sure!
-Here’s a README file for your React application that allows users to adopt animals:

 Animal Adoption App

 A React application that enables users to search for animals available for adoption and view their detailed descriptions.